example42/example42.github.io/_posts/2019-12-09-request-for-tinydata.md

       key: 'D88E42B4'
       key_url: 'http://packages.elastic.co/GPG-KEY-elasticsearch'

-the second, where available, involves setting the url of the release package, with all the necessary repository configurations:
+the second, when repo_package_url is defined, involves setting the download url of the release package, with all the necessary repository configurations:

     puppet::settings:
       repo_package_url: 'https://yum.puppet.com/puppet/puppet-release-el-7.noarch.rpm'

+#### Managing application upstream repositories

 We have recently added to to the tp::install a very powerful parameter: `upstream_repo`, which allows users to **install an app from its own upstream repositories**.